gsl4295/me/resume.md

   - I will be serving as Chapter President after being the Secretary last year.
 - HS Esports Team
   - I founded my school's first-ever esports team, and I am currently the captain.
-  - I've also run the YouTube channel for the Esports team for about a year now.
+  - I've also run the YouTube channel for the Esports team for over a year now.
   - You can watch our matches, live or through a replay, [here](https://youtube.com/@CHS-Wildcats).
 - Marching and Concert Band
   - Awards